AG Kügler: Mechanisms of protein aggregation in neurodegenerative diseases / Gene therapy for Parkinson´s disease

 Drinkut A, Tereshchenko Y, Schulz JB, Bähr M, Kügler S.

-10. Chronic imaging of cortical sensory map dynamics using a genetically encoded calcium indicator.
+Chronic imaging of cortical sensory map dynamics using a genetically

 Minderer M, Liu W, Sumanovski LT, Kügler S, Helmchen F, Margolis DJ.